 Assessment Leader | Alison became Duke University's assistant vice provost and director of financial aid in 2008.
 Prior to this position, she was the director of financial aid at Barnard College from 2005-2008.
 Rabil assumed her position at Barnard after serving previously as director of Columbia University's office of student financial planning.
 She has also held positions at the University of Washington and Common Cents New York, a nonprofit organization that manages service-learning programs for young people.
 Earlier in her career, she held financial aid positions at Columbia's graduate school and law school.
 Rabil received her bachelor's degree from Barnard and three advanced degrees from Columbia University, including a doctorate of education.
 NASFAA U Credentials: Administrative Capability, Consumer Information

 Karen began her financial aid career at Clark County Community College in Las Vegas, Nevada, where she served as work-study coordinator.
-Since then, she has worked at the University of Memphis for 29 years, currently as the associate director in charge of financial aid data management and processing.
+Since then, she has worked at the University of Memphis since 1987 where she currently serves as the Director of Financial Aid and Scholarships.
 Her areas of expertise include financial aid table set up, rules, popsels, processes, and report writing.
 She is also responsible for compliance-related tasks, such as completion of the FISAP, ECAR, SAIG enrollment, working with state and other agency audits, and reconciling state and federal aid programs.
 She also has served on numerous process improvement teams working with staff and faculty from other areas on campus.

 Kirk is the director of the office of scholarships and financial aid at Central Michigan University (CMU), where he leads an operation that administers over $300 million annually in student financial aid.
 Prior to joining CMU in October 1989, Kirk served as director of financial aid at Mid-Michigan Community College and has over 26 years of experience in the financial aid profession.
 Over the years, he has been active in state, regional, and national professional associations.